santanu933/Neural-Networks-Gurmukhi-Digits/README.md

-# Neural-Networks-Gurmukhi-Digits
+# Convolution-Neural-Networks-
-It consist of digit classification using the train and val images.
+It consist of finetune the model of train,val and test image datasets